hashgraph/stablecoin-studio/cli/README.md

 # Overview

-The Command Line Interface (CLI) uses the API exposed by the SDK to create, manage and operate stable coins.
+The Command Line Interface (CLI) uses the API exposed by the SDK to create, manage and operate stablecoins.
 It is meant as a "demo tool" to showcase the project's functionalities.

 # Installation